 Living with a Disability: The Government of Canada offers a variety of services and financial benefits to assist people with disabilities and their families.
 Service Canada has compiled a list to help you find benefits that may be right for you.

 McLean Hospital, a Harvard Medical School Affiliate founded in 1811, is dedicated to improving the lives of people and families affected by psychiatric illness by providing public education to facilitate enlightened policy and eliminate stigmas.
 To view upcoming as well as archived Webinars, click here.

 Mental Health and Addictions Leadership Advisory Council (MHALAC) is a three-year advisory body created by the Government of Ontario in 2014.
 The Council will advise the Minister of Health and Long-Term Care on the implementation of Ontario’s Comprehensive Mental Health and Addictions Strategy.
-(2015 Annual Report)
+(2016 Annual Report – Moving Forward)

 Mental Health Caregiver Guide Ottawa Public Health (OPH) has partnered with the Canadian Mental Health Association (CMHA), the Canadian Public Health Association (CPHA), Military Family Services (MFS), and the Mental Illness Caregivers Association (MICA) to develop a national resource for Canadian caregivers of children, youth, adults, and older adults facing mental illness or experiencing mental health challenges.

 Mental Health Commission of Canada The MHCC is a catalyst for improving the mental health system and changing the attitudes and behaviours of Canadians around mental health issues.
 Through its unique mandate from Health Canada, the MHCC brings together leaders and organizations from across the country to accelerate these changes.